View Myron Troyanosky's Obituary on RepublicanHerald.com and share memories

 In addition to his parents and wife, Myron was preceded in death by three brothers, William Troyanosky, Michael Troyanosky and Russell Troyanosky; a sister, Mary Troyanosky; two brothers-in-law, John Ann Settembrino and Edmund Kozak.

-Myron is survived by three sisters, Jean Troyanosky, of Maizeville, Ann Settembrino, of Warrington, and Millie Kozak, of Ridley Park; nieces, nephews and cousins.
+Myron is survived by three sisters, Jean Troyanosky, of Maizeville, Ann Settembrino, of Warrington, and Millie Kozak, of Ridley Park; a sister-in-law, Dorothy Troy, of Falls Church, Va.; nieces, nephews and cousins.

+Funeral services will be held at a later date at the convenience of the family.
+Arrangements are being cared for by C.J.
+Lucas Funeral Home Inc., 27 N. Vine St., Mount Carmel, C. J. Lucas IV, supervisor.

 Sign the guest book at